awsdocs/amazon-emr-management-guide/doc_source/UsingEMR_TerminationProtection.md

 ## Termination protection and Spot Instances<a name="emr-termination-protection-spot"></a>

-Amazon EMR termination protection does not prevent an Amazon EC2 Spot Instance from terminating when the Spot Price rises above the maximum Spot price\.
+Amazon EMR termination protection does not prevent an Amazon EC2 Spot Instance from terminating when the Spot price rises above the maximum Spot price\.

 ## Configuring termination protection when you launch a cluster<a name="emr-termination-protection-create-cluster"></a>